Rotterdam In One Day – The Best Itinerary If You Only Have One Day in Rotterdam

 Rotterdam in One Day – The Best Itinerary

 You will most likely arrive in Rotterdam at the Centraal Station, the main railway station in the city.
-A state of the art building, it was constructed in 1957, with an ultra modern design that will give you an idea of what to expect of one of the coolest cities in Europe.
+A state of the art building, it was originally constructed in 1957 and recently completely overhauled into an ultra modern design that will give you an idea of what to expect of one of the coolest cities in Europe.
+The new station building was officially opened in 2014.

 Centraal Station is the only railway station in The Netherlands not to have the name of the city – it’s simply Centraal Station.
 When it was built it was decided that it didn’t need it, as when you are in Rotterdam, you know you are in Rotterdam.